calogera/DataHubSystem/_posts/2016-01-31-Installation Guide.markdown

 		]
         }
     ]`
-Once you have changed a value in the file, you only need to refresh your browser to see the change immediately applied. **No need to restart the DHuS**.
+Once you have changed a value in the file, you only need to refresh your browser to see the change immediately applied. **No need to restart the DHuS**

 <hr></hr>
-**Version Upgrade from 0.9.1-osf to 0.12.5-6-osf
 **Version Upgrade from 0.9.1-osf to 0.12.5-6-osf**
 Here below the list of configuration changes present from 0.9.1-osf to 0.12.5-6-osf.